GoogleCloudPlatform/cloud-sql-jdbc-socket-factory/docs/r2dbc-postgres.md

 ## Service Account Delegation

-The Java Connector supports service account impersonation with the `DELEGATES` option.
+The Java Connector supports service account impersonation with the `TARGET_PRINCIPAL` option.
 When enabled, all API requests are made impersonating the supplied service account.
 The IAM principal must have the iam.serviceAccounts.getAccessToken permission or the role roles/iam.serviceAccounts.serviceAccountTokenCreator.